matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 In multiple zones, in multiple regions.
 Replicating data comes with its own challenges.

 216) RTO and RPO?
 Answer: Imagine a financial transaction being lost.
 Imagine a trade being lost.
-Imaging a stock exchange going down for an hour.
+Imagine a stock exchange going down for an hour.
 Typically business are fine with some downtime but they hate losing data.
 Availability and Durability are technical measures.
 How do we measure how quickly we can recover from failure?
 RPO (Recovery Point Objective): Max acceptable period of data loss.
 RTO (Recovery Time Objective): Max acceptable downtime.
 Achieving minimum RTO and RPO is expensive.